 “HMRC refuses to decide on the scheme user’s behalf but can challenge the choice that the scheme user makes.”

-Zoe Gibbons, a consultant at Perrys Chartered Accountants, also points out that the likely growth rate of your business should be taken into account.
+Zoe Gibbons, a partner at Perrys Chartered Accountants, also points out that the likely growth rate of your business should be taken into account.

 If the revenue of your business was likely to fast exceed the upper limit of £230,000, you would soon have to leave the Flat Rate Scheme anyway.

 She says: “Your business should consider its business plan and forecast turnover figures because if it is expecting to grow quickly, it may be more beneficial to set up under the standard scheme initially to get into good practice.”